Online Bachelor of Science in Criminology and Criminal Justice – Policing

 Do you need a degree to be a police officer?

 While you can become a police officer without a college degree, police departments tend to reward those with bachelor's degrees, both in the application process and in terms of salary.
 Additionally, if you’re looking to pursue a federal law enforcement job, a four-year degree will likely be required.
-According to the Bureau of Labor Statistics, employment in policing is expected to grow 5% between 2019 and 2029, making now a great time to pursue your degree.

-Will my policing degree say 'online'?
+Will my criminology and criminal justice degree say 'online'?

 Online criminology degree related courses